 Dawson told us to walk back and forth in front of the front row and he said the action was to symbolize that we were buzzards flying over a cadaver.

 He then walked back to Miller, who was the fellow who had thrown the crumpled up paper.
 By that time Miller was fairly upset.
 Dawson said he had decided that because of his action, Miller was going to receive a grade of "D" in practice court.
 Miller was practically on the verge of tears.

 By that time it was 9:05 and Dawson dismissed the class.
 I stood andmy girlfriend Louise walked up beside me.
 I wanted to talk with her about what had just happened, but she quickly walked out the door.

 I wanted to tell Dawson I thought he was being unfair, because I thought he had elicited the throwing of the paper.
 I walked outside for a minute and then walked back inside.
 Several people were still standing around talking about what had happened.

 Miller then walked into the room.
 He was crying profusely and some people led him to the back of the room where they sat down and talked with him.

 I walked over to some people sitting in a row of seats which were faced toward the back of the class.
 The people were getting ready for the next class and I asked, "Do you look in the opposite direction in this class?"

 They told me they did.
 I thought that was rather strange.
-One of the people was Douglas (a female law student).
-I asked them what they thought about what had happened with Dawson, but they didn't answer.
+One of the people was Lisa Douglas (a law student).
+I asked them what they thought about what had happened with Dawson, but they did not answer.
 Finally I said, "Well I really wanted to stand up and say something because I really thought it was unfair, but I just couldn't bring myself to do it, because I thought if he's that autocratic about it and doing that to Miller, then if I took up for Miller, then I'd just end up cutting down my grade to."